-Shower filters for chlorine are an excellent investment in health and beauty.
-These filters protect you from chlorine gas, and help prevent the dry hair and skin that chlorine causes.
+Shower filters for chlorine in drinking water are an excellent investment in health and beauty.
+These filters protect you from chlorine in drinking water and help prevent the dry hair and skin that chlorine causes.
 If you don’t get a whole house filter for chlorine, you should get a shower filter.
 The shower is usually the source of highest chlorine exposure in the home.

 Need help finding the right water filtration system for your home?
 Call out healthy water experts today at 877-959-7977.
 We have filters for everything from drinking water systems to commercial water bottling plants.